harrystech/arthur-redshift-etl/cloudformation/README.md

 ### Service endpoint

-Endpoint to S3 with read access to anything but write access only to some buckets:
+Endpoint to S3 with read access to anything and write access only to some buckets:

 Example:
 ```JSON